trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 The account will now be in your GovCloud organization.
-You will want to [import this account](https://www.terraform.io/docs/providers/aws/r/organizations_account.html#import) into your Terraform state for the GovCloud organization master account like so:
+You will want to [import this account](https://www.terraform.io/docs/providers/aws/r/organizations_account.html#import) into your Terraform state for the GovCloud organization main account like so:

 ```hcl